satyavamsiprakash-bit/Survey-App/README.md

 -   [Node.js](https://nodejs.org/) (v18 or later recommended)
 -   [npm](https://www.npmjs.com/) or a compatible package manager
 -   A Google Gemini API Key
--   A Twilio account with a provisioned phone number

 ### Installation & Setup